trilltino/yew-scaffold/README.md

 Similarity to Scaffold Stellar

 This project plays a role for Yew that Scaffold Stellar does for React/Next.js:
-Scaffold Stellar provides a React-based starter with contract integration and wallet support.
-This Yew template provides the same foundation, but for a Rust-only frontend workflow.
 Both aim to reduce boilerplate, accelerate prototyping, and standardize dApp structure.
-Where Scaffold Stellar helps JS developers onboard to Soroban, this template helps Rust developers stay in their ecosystem without switching stacks.
+ Scaffold Stellar helps JS developers onboard to Soroban, this template helps Rust developers stay in their ecosystem without switching stacks.

 # Dev prerequisites